March 3, 2025

 5. Export and save: Save the compressed video to your device or share it directly to platforms like YouTube or social media.

-How to compress a video on iPhone and Android
+How to compress videos on iPhone and Android

 If you don't have a desktop computer to compress video files, here's how to do it from your smartphone.